aquesidilly/Movie-App/readme.md

 # Project 4 - Movie-App
-The Movie-App Finder does exactly what it says on the tin.
+The Movie-App Finder does exactly what it says on the app.
 It's a place where users can create and view Movies.
 The live Website can be found here.

 Mockup